R

 setwd("~/Dropbox/Github/gds")

-If you have set your directory correctly, it will show up at the top of the console pane:
+If you have set your directory correctly, you can check it with getwd()

 Important: You do not need to set your working directory if you are using an R-markdown or Quarto document and you have it saved in the right location.
 The pathway will start from where your document is saved.